 Example:

-1st Body Paragraph Important sports events such as FIFA or The Olympic Games are sponsored by brands such as Coca-Cola, McDonald’s, Cadbury’s, and Budweiser.
-These are also brands that promote unhealthy lifestyles and foods that lack nutritional value and have high levels of salt, sugar, and saturated fats.
+- 1st Body Paragraph: Important sports events such as FIFA or The Olympic Games are sponsored by brands such as Coca-Cola, McDonald’s, Cadbury’s, and Budweiser.
+These are also brands that promote unhealthy lifestyles and foods that lack nutritional value and have high levels of sugar and saturated fats.
 Such kind of sponsorship aims to obtain a favorable change in the attitude toward the brand itself by connecting it with sport and a healthy lifestyle.

-2nd Body Paragraph While alcohol and junk food brands link themselves to sports bodies and active lifestyles, their main targets are children and sports fans.
-The growing popularity of products high in saturated fat, salt, and sugar, including potato chips, sugary drinks, and confectionary, results in them being not simply a treat but a daily staple for many people.
+- 2nd Body Paragraph: While alcohol and junk food brands link themselves to sports bodies and active lifestyles, their main targets are children and sports fans.
+The growing popularity of products including potato chips, sugary drinks, and confectionary results in them being not simply a treat but a daily staple for many people.
 It creates various health issues, such as obesity, diabetes, and tooth decay.

 For more information, check out Purdue OWL’s resources on various formatting styles.